What is a Roof Truss?

 Note- Always check local building codes as well.
 Truss spacing can vary depending upon location due to heavy snow loads or high winds.

 You can buy roof trusses through home improvement retailers like Lowes and Home Depot.
 You can also buy them directly through truss manufacturing companies.
+Just search for “truss manufacturing company near me” in your internet browser.
+You will get a whole list of companies.
 Contractors will typically have relationships with such companies and therefore can do the ordering for you.

 How long does it take to install roof trusses?